symbol/symbol-docs/source/guides/transaction/atomic-cross-chain-swap-between-NEM-public-and-private-chain.rst

 Let's get into some code
 ************************

-Trading tokens directly from one blockchain to the other it is not possible, due to the technological differences between them.
+Trading tokens directly from one blockchain to the other is not possible, due to the technological differences between them.

-In case of NEM public and private chain, the same mosaic name could have different definition and distribution, or even not exist.
-Between Bitcoin and NEM, the difference it is even more evident, as each blockchain uses an entirely different technology.
+In case of NEM public and private chain, the same mosaic name could have a different definition and distribution, or even not exist.
+Between Bitcoin and NEM, the difference is even more evident, as each blockchain uses an entirely different technology.

-Instead of transferring tokens between the different chains, the trade will be performed inside each chain.
+Instead of transferring tokens between different chains, the trade will be performed inside each chain.
 The Secret proof / secret lock mechanism guarantees the token swap occurs atomically.

 .. figure:: ../../resources/images/guides-transactions-atomic-cross-chain-swap.png
         :align: center